-Most students will complete Internship 2 in either July OR August, but some will have half-time placements in both July AND August.
+'Most students will complete Internship 2 in either July OR August, but some will have half-time placements in both July AND August.

-The Department of Speech-Language Pathology, Faculty of Medicine at the University of Toronto offers a unique, integrated and effective curriculum in its MHSc program.
+Internships 1 and 2 occur concurrently Research in SLP only applies to Class of 2023.
+The Department of Speech-Language Pathology, Faculty of Medicine at the University of Toronto offers a unique, integrated, and effective curriculum in its MHSc program.
 This modular curriculum was designed to bridge the gap between the theoretical knowledge learned in the classroom and its practical application in today's demanding and evolving work environments.
 Student learning is enhanced through a number of innovations:

-- Curriculum objectives reflecting the skills of exemplary practitioners; - Capstone portfolios, in which students document achievement of these curriculum objectives; - Strong links between the academic and internship or clinical placement portions of the curriculum; - Systematic development of competencies across the curriculum, with particular emphasis on research evidence as the foundation of professional practice; - Integrative learning experiences (ILEs) that enable students to deepen, integrate and apply concepts and principles from related academic courses; - Teaching Clinics, with three of the four clinical placements, in which students evaluate and develop professional skills in a supportive learning environment and - Clinical placement expectations that ensure a gradual and consistent development of professional competencies across all placement sites.
+- Curriculum objectives reflecting the skills of exemplary practitioners; - Integrating knowledge in Practice (only for Class of 2024), in which students document achievement of these curriculum objectives; - Capstone portfolios (only for Class of 2023), in which students document achievement of these curriculum objectives; - Strong links between the academic and internship or clinical placement portions of the curriculum; - Systematic development of competencies across the curriculum, with particular emphasis on research evidence as the foundation of professional practice; - Integrative learning experiences (ILEs) that enable students to deepen, integrate and apply concepts and principles from related academic courses; - Teaching Clinics, with three of the four clinical placements, in which students evaluate and develop professional skills in a supportive learning environment and - Clinical placement expectations ensure a gradual and consistent development of professional competencies across all placement sites.

 The strong integration of the academic and practical components of the curriculum is seen in the Curriculum Diagram above.
 Academic courses are grouped into theme-related units, followed by clinical placements in that area.
 This allows students to immediately apply and consolidate recent academic learning in a relevant, practical setting.
-As well, the clinical placements are full-time allowing students to devote their full attention to practical work.
+Also, the clinical placements are full-time, allowing students to devote their full attention to practical work.
 A conscious effort is also made to link and reinforce learning objectives across academic and clinical placement units through the research-to-practice focus and ongoing communication with clinical educators.

 Students in the Department of Speech-Language Pathology also participate in the Interprofessional Education (IPE) Curriculum at the University of Toronto.
 This unique curriculum is designed so that students may achieve the specified IPE values and core competencies.
 Over 1600 students participate each year from 11 health science professional programs, including: dentistry, kinesiology and physical education, medical radiation sciences, medicine, nursing, occupational therapy, pharmacy, physical therapy, physician assistant social work and speech-language pathology.
-Students engage in core and elective learning activities that utilize a variety of pedagogic approaches to provide an efficient, interactive and engaging curriculum to prepare collaborative-practice reach health professionals.
+Students engage in core and elective learning activities that utilize a variety of pedagogic approaches to provide an efficient, interactive, and engaging curriculum to prepare collaborative-practice to reach health professionals.